gregorwolf/pg-beershop/README.md

 `docker:start:pg`

+It will use the latest available PostgreSQL Docker container.
+If you want to test with PostgreSQL 11 then run:

+`docker:start:pg:11`

 Then open [http://localhost:8080/](http://localhost:8080/) and login by selecting System *PostgreSQL*, Username *postgres* and Password *postgres*.
 The database *beershop* should already exist as it was provided via the /db/init folder.
 Otherwise chreate it using the *Create database* link.
 Then try to deploy the database schema using [cds-dbm](https://github.com/mikezaschka/cds-dbm):

 `npm run deploy:pg`